-While the existing data center, existing tenants, and some of the existing industrial and warehouse space will remain on site, with the replacement of approximately 800,000 square feet for new commercial and residential uses, there will be a negligible loss of approximately 400 potential light industrial and warehouse jobs.
+While the existing data center, existing tenants, and some of the existing industrial and warehouse space will remain on site, the development proposal is calling for the replacement of approximately 800,000 square feet for new commercial and residential uses that will result in a negligible loss of approximately 400 potential light industrial and warehouse jobs.
 The proposed development will provide approximately 417 employment opportunities.